-- Red Frogs – Our friends at Red Frogs support schoolies with a positive peer presence during festivities.
+- Red Frogs – our friends at Red Frogs support schoolies with a positive peer presence during festivities.
 Red Frogs staff travel overseas to a number of schoolies locations, including Bali and Fiji.
-Download their App and say hello.
+Download their app and say hello.

-- Read the story behind The Nicole Fitzsimons Foundation, a legacy to Nicole who was killed while riding a motorbike in Thailand back in 2012.
+- Read the story behind The Nicole Fitzsimons Foundation, a legacy to Nicole who was killed while riding a motorbike in Thailand in 2012.